1st UK have built relationships with lenders that have a good understanding of people’s needs

 They work the exact same way as any lender you’ve ever dealt with.
 The only real difference is fees, interest rates and deposit amounts are higher.
 That’s because there are signs showing on your credit files indicating that you might be a risky investment.

-As far as the costs go for accessing remortgages, the highest cost is often the arrangement fee.
-This has to be considered in the overall pricing to get the best deal, especially with bad credit remortgages.
+As far as the costs go for accessing refinance, the highest cost is often the arrangement fee.
+This has to be considered in the overall pricing to get the best deal.
 You could have one provider offer a 4.95% fixed rate for two-years with an arrangement fee of £1,195, and another with a higher interest rate of 5.4% on the same two-year fixed term deal with a lower arrangement fee of £695.
-The higher interest can actually work out cheaper over the two-year fixed term remortgage deal due to the lower arrangement fee.
+The higher interest can actually work out cheaper over the two-year fixed term deal due to the lower arrangement fee.

-How Risky are County Court Judgements & Remortgage Arrears to Lenders?
+How Risky are County Court Judgements & Arrears to Lenders?

 This is the part where your selection pool of potential lenders narrows.
-When you apply for a remortgage online with bad credit, UK applicants are risk level assessed for suitability.
+When you apply for a remortgage online with adverse credit, UK applicants are risk level assessed for suitability.
 EU nationals, nobody really knows what the situation is as of 2017.
 The Independent is already reporting that mortgages are being denied due to uncertainty following the triggering of Article 50 (Brexit).
-To be eligible for remortgages for bad credit, UK lenders “may” want to see proof of British Citizenship.
+To be eligible for such refinance deals, UK lenders “may” want to see proof of British Citizenship.

 All lenders have different appetites for risk.
 To figure out if they’ll extend you finance, they’ll use a point-based system to credit score you using the information recorded in your credit reports.